qualiaMachine/ML_with_Amazon_SageMaker/learners/setup.md

 2. **AWS Access** – Use a **shared AWS account** (if attending the 2025 Research Bazaar) or sign up for an AWS Free Tier account.
 3. **Titanic Dataset** – Download the required CSV files in advance.
 4. **Workshop Repository** – Fork the provided GitHub repository for use in AWS.
+5. **Visit Glossary** — Find and briefly review the workshop glossary

 Details on each step are outlined below.